CDrummond/musly-server/README.md

 }
 ```

-* `libmusly` should contain the path the musy shared library - path is relative to `musly-server.py`
+* `libmusly` should contain the path the musy shared library - path is relative
+to `musly-server.py`
-* `paths.db` should be the path where the SQLite and jukebox files created by this app can be written
+* `paths.db` should be the path where the SQLite and jukebox files created by
+this app can be written
 * `paths.musly` should be the path where musly can access your music files.
+This
-This can be different to `path.lms` if you are running analysis on a different machine to where you would run the script as the API server.
-This script will only store the paths relative to this location - eg. `paths.musly=/home/music/` then `/home/music/A/b.mp3` will be stored as `A/b.mp3`.
+can be different to `path.lms` if you are running analysis on a different
+machine to where you would run the script as the API server.
+This script will
+only store the paths relative to this location - eg. `paths.musly=/home/music/`
+then `/home/music/A/b.mp3` will be stored as `A/b.mp3`.
 * `paths.musly` should be the path where LMS access your music files.
+The API
-The API server will remove this path from API calls, so that it can look up tracks in its database by their relative path.
+server will remove this path from API calls, so that it can look up tracks in
+its database by their relative path.
-* `paths.tmp` When analysing music, this script will create a temporary folder to hold separate CUE file tracks.
+* `paths.tmp` When analysing music, this script will create a temporary folder
+to hold separate CUE file tracks.
 The path passed here needs to be writable.
 This config item is only used for analysis.
 * `lmsdb` During analysis, this script will also analyse individual CUE tracks.
-To do this it needs access to the LMS database file to know the position of each track, etc. This config item should hole the path to the LMS database file.
-This is only required for analysis, and only if you have CUE files. `ffmpeg` is required to split tracks.
+To do this it needs access to the LMS database file to know the position of each
+track, etc. This config item should hole the path to the LMS database file.
+This
+is only required for analysis, and only if you have CUE files. `ffmpeg` is
+required to split tracks.
 * `genres` This is as described above.
 * `port` This is the port number the API is accessible on.
 * `host` IP addres on which the API will listen on.
-Use `0.0.0.0` to listen on all interfaces on your network.
+Use `0.0.0.0` to listen on
+all interfaces on your network.
 * `threads` Number of threads to use during analysis phase.
-This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks musly is asked to analyse.
+This controls how
+many calls to `ffmpeg` are made concurrently, and how many concurrent tracks
+musly is asked to analyse.
-* `styletracks` A  subset of tracks is passed to musly's `setmusicstyle` function, by default 1000 random tracks is chosen.
+* `styletracks` A  subset of tracks is passed to musly's `setmusicstyle`
+function, by default 1000 random tracks is chosen.
+Alternatively, you can
+specify a percentage (e.g. `25%`) in which case that percentage of tracks will
+be used.
 This config item can be used to alter this.
-Note, however, the larger the number here the longer it takes to for this call to complete.
-As a rough guide it takes ~1min per 1000 tracks.
-If you change this config item after the jukebox is written you will need to delete the jukebox file and restart the server.
+Note, however, the larger
+the number here the longer it takes to for this call to complete.
+As a rough
+guide it takes ~1min per 1000 tracks.
+If you change this config item after the
+jukebox is written you will need to delete the jukebox file and restart the
+server.

 ## Credits